anima-wg/brski-cloud/anima-brski-cloud.md

 This flow illustrates the Owner Registrar Discovery flow.
 A pledge is bootstrapping in a remote location with no local domain Registrar.
 The assumption is that the owner Registrar domain is accessible and the pledge can establish a network connection with the owner Registrar.
-This may require that the owner network firewall exposes the Registrar on the public internet.
+This may require that the owner network firewall exposes the owner Registrar on the public internet.

 ~~~ aasvg
 +--------+                                       +----------+